 Proposed License Fees

-- Category 1 licenses – $1 million for application, $2.5 million for the initial license issuance, and $1 million for renewal
+- Category 1 licenses – $1 million for the application, $2.5 million for the initial license issuance, and $1 million for renewal

-- Category 2 licenses – $1 million upon application, $1.5 million initial license fee, and $500,000 for renewal
+- Category 2 licenses – $1 million upon application, a $1.5 million initial license fee, and $500,000 for renewal

 Online Gambling in Massachusetts